Skip to content

 Recovery

-Breast reduction recovery involves wearing a supportive surgical bra for four to six weeks.
-The first week requires limited arm movement, particularly no lifting.
-Most patients get back to desk work within ten to fourteen days.
-Drains, when used, are removed within the first week.
-Physical activity is gradually reintroduced over six weeks.
-Scars mature over twelve to eighteen months and are positioned along the breast to be concealed by clothing.
+Breast reduction recovery includes wearing a supportive surgical bra for about four to six weeks.
+The first week is focused on rest, limited arm movement, and avoiding lifting.
+If drains are used, they are usually removed within the first week.
+Many patients return to desk work within ten to fourteen days.
+Activity is increased gradually over about six weeks.
+Scars continue to mature for twelve to eighteen months and are placed so they can usually be concealed by bras and clothing.

 Acute Recovery